gocardless/statesman/README.md

 - State transitions are also modelled as a class, which can optionally be persisted to the database for a full audit history.
 This audit history can include JSON metadata set during a transition.
-- Database indicies are used to offer database-level transaction duplication protection.
+- Database indices are used to offer database-level transaction duplication protection.

 ## TL;DR Usage